casey/just/README.md

 Each argument to a dependency binds to exactly one parameter, and supplying extra arguments to a variadic dependency is an error.

-Dependencies can be called once per element of a list with `*(recipe *argument)`.
+Dependencies may be invoked once per element of a list with `*(recipe *argument)`.

-A mapped dependency runs once per element of a list.
-The dependency and the argument to map over are both starred, as in `*(recipe *argument)`.

 A parameter evaluates to the default when the argument is an empty list.